dsoft02/alx-low_level_programming/0x02-functions_nested_loops/README.md

 [102-fibonacci.c](./103-fibonacci.c) - program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
  * The numbers must be separated by comma, followed by a space

+**Task 15**
+[103-fibonacci.c](./103-fibonacci.c) - program that finds and prints the sum of the even-valued terms, followed by a new line.